seatbelts/TypescriptExpressChallenge/README.md

 ### Setup

-- install node js
+- Install Node.js

-- install open jdk (need this for the local firestore emulator)
+- Install OpenJDK (need this for the local Firestore emulator)

-- install firebase tools globally `npm install -g firebase-tools`
+- Install Firebase Tools globally `npm install -g firebase-tools`

-- all the code is in the `functions` folder
+- All the code is in the `functions` folder

-- out of `functions` run `npm run install`,
+- Out of `functions` run `npm run install`,

-- to start the api out of `functions` run `npm run serve` out
+- To start the API out of `functions` run `npm run serve` out

-- to verify that all started well, in your browser go to the url that is devined by `✔  functions[api]: http function initialized (...)` in the terminal
+- To verify that all started well, in your browser go to the URL that is defined by `✔  functions[api]: http function initialized (...)` in the terminal

 - You should see `alive 💪` as a response

 ### Firestore

-- Every single time you rerun `npm run serve`, your data will be erased on the Firestore emulator and replaced with a base set of data your APIs should be able to recreate.
+- Every single time you rerun `npm run serve`, your data will be erased on the Firestore Emulator and replaced with a base set of data your APIs should be able to recreate.

-- If you are ever confused at what objects your APIs should create, look at the prepopulated objects in the firestore through the `Emulator UI`
+- If you are ever confused at what objects your APIs should create, look at the prepopulated objects in the Firestore through the `Emulator UI`

 ### Task